deltachat/deltachat-pages/_posts/2023-06-28-webxdc-import-export.md

 - can be shared as an WebXDC app in any chat such that every member can create and view calendar events without requiring any install, login or hosting,

-- allows to import invites (`.ics` files) as produced by other calendaring apps,
+- allows to import invites (`.ics` files) as produced by other calendaring apps (tested so far with Simple Calendar, Etar, Thunderbird, Google and Apple Calendar),

 - allows to share invites to a user-selected chat or contact where the recipient(s) can tap the received file